Pati Umaga: Community involvement

-Umaga is an Inquiry Senior Pasefika Engagement Advisor for the New Zealand Abuse in Care Inquiry Royal Commission that is 'looking into what happened to children, young people and vulnerable adults in State and faith-based care in Aotearoa New Zealand between the years 1950-99.'
-As part of this work 'fono' (a Sāmoan word that relates to meetings or councils) were held to inform the community as well as speaking engagements at organisations such as at Spectrum Care in 2020.
+Umaga is an Inquiry Senior Pasefika Engagement Advisor for the New Zealand Royal Commission of Inquiry into Abuse in Care that is 'looking into what happened to children, young people and vulnerable adults in State and faith-based care in New Zealand between the years 1950–99.'
+As part of this work 'fono' (a Samoan word that relates to meetings or councils) were held to inform the community as well as speaking engagements at organisations such as at Spectrum Care in 2020.

-Umaga is a trustee on the Pacific Music Awards.
+Umaga is a trustee of the Pacific Music Awards.